strimzi/strimzi.github.io/_posts/2020-02-14-creating-doc-assemblies.md

 Good documentation tells you exactly how to do that thing you want to do as clearly as possible.
 And it's a beautiful thing.
 Some say it’s a rare thing.
 Actually, there is a lot of great documentation around.
-But great documentation tends to be invisible, quietly doing it’s job without being noticed.
+But great documentation tends to be invisible, quietly doing its job without being noticed.
-You step through that perfectly written procedure and move on.
+You step through that entirely accurate and perfectly written procedure and move on.
 Bad documentation, on the other hand, is far easier to notice.
 And once noticed, it is consequently ignored.

 We want the Strimzi documentation to be the great (invisible) kind.